Lyon - France

 Interpretive planning and preventive conservation :

-Kitchen designer :
+Kitchen engineering and design :

 SCMC Technical studies office, thermal, electrical, structures :